Advice for graduates applying for data science jobs

 Things were a little different when I wrote this in 2017.
 These days I constantly see new/junior data scientists get rejected because they don’t have the experience.
 Even those who have an impressive portfolio of projects to show off that they have the technical know-how get thumbs down.
 I firmly believe this is a failure of employers, not the new generation of recently graduated data scientists entering the field.
-As I tweeted earlier today:

-The point being that despite the wealth of information out there about the ways in which data science can bring value to an organization (e.g. What Data Scientists Really Do, According to 35 Data Scientists by Hugo Bowne-Anderson) and what information architecture is required to make that happen, employers are hiring senior data scientists (not always at a senior salary) because they feel like that excuses them from providing guidance, direction, and support.
+Despite the wealth of information out there about the ways in which data science can bring value to an organization (e.g. What Data Scientists Really Do, According to 35 Data Scientists by Hugo Bowne-Anderson) and what information architecture is required to make that happen, employers are hiring senior data scientists (not always at a senior salary) because they feel like that excuses them from providing guidance, direction, and support.
 Those data scientists then have to find ways to make improvements and impact while also building the data infrastructure themselves (or trying to convince higher-ups to give them money to hire dedicated data engineers).

 All of this to say: it’s an immensely shitty situation and I’m sorry your (often very impressive!) resumes are being passed on simply because you haven’t been doing this for 5+ years.
 So please ignore everything below the line and instead head over to Vicki Boykis’s Data science is different now post where she suggests next steps for you: